 Some pets just need to be maintained with oral medications daily or weekly, such as steroids to help keep the immune system in check.
 These pets will need care throughout their lives, and care should be used in their treatment.
 Many of these pets cannot receive vaccines in the future except in strict cases, such as the often legally-required rabies vaccine.

 Pets that have an autoimmune disease should not be bred.

 It may be important to remove their offspring or siblings from breeding programs as well.
 This is especially true when pets don’t have a readily identified cause, such as a tick-borne illness that is complicating their health.

-Can autoimmune disease in dogs be cured?
 In most cases, a pet is not ever considered cured from an autoimmune disease.
 They may need treatment or care for the rest of their lives, with medications such as steroids.
 They should also avoid immune stimulating triggers, such as vaccines and certain medications.

-Is autoimmune disease contagious in dogs?
 Autoimmune diseases are not considered contagious diseases.
 Your pet won’t get one from another pet without a specific set of circumstances, such as being bitten by the same tick.
 Genetics can affect this though, so affected dogs should not be bred under any circumstances.